chiyuzhang94/chiyuzhang94.github.io/_pages/about.md

 * Principal's Scholarship (2015), Xiamen University of Technology, China.

 ## Publications:
+* **Zhang, C.**, Doan, K. D., Liao, Q., & Abdul-Mageed, M. [The Skipped Beat: A Study of Sociopragmatic Understanding in LLMs for 64 Languages]().
+In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP).

 * **Zhang, C.**, Abdul-Mageed, M., & Jawahar, G. (2023).
 [Contrastive Learning of Sociopragmatic Meaning in Social Media](https://arxiv.org/abs/2203.07648).
 Findings of the Association for Computational Linguistics: ACL 2023.
 ACL.

 * Wu, M., Waheed, A., **Zhang, C.**, Abdul-Mageed, M., & Aji, A. F. (2023).
 [LaMini-LM: A Diverse Herd of Distilled Models from Large-Scale Instructions](https://arxiv.org/abs/2304.14402). arXiv preprint arXiv:2304.14402.
 [GitHub](https://github.com/mbzuai-nlp/LaMini-LM/)